-A research capability for Jewish education in North America will be developed takeneate the theoretical and practical knowledge base that is indispensable for change and improvement.
-A comprehensive, longrange research agenda will be outlined by thebesthtnikkefts on fike contifient.
-It will involve options studies were scholars and practitioners can think together systematically about the goals, the content, and the methods of Jewish education.
+A research capability for Jewish education in North America will be developed at universities, by professional research organizations, as well as by individual scholars.
+They will create the theoretical and practical knowledge base that is indispensable for change and improvement.
+A comprehensive, long-range research agenda will be outlined.
+It will involve the creation of settings where scholars and practitioners can think together systematically about the goals, the content, and the methods of Jewish education.
 It will include procedures for the evaluation of each component of the Commission's plan and the gathering of new information concerning the state of Jewish education generally.

-The research will be carried out by professional research organizations and by departments at universities, as well as by individual scholars.
-Research The-results will be disseminated throughout the Jewish community for use in short-term and long-term planning.
+The research results will be disseminated throughout the Jewish community for use in short-term and long-term planning.
 Data on Lead Communities will be analyzed to ensure that their individual programs are educationally sound and are meeting with success.